 In earlier days, majority of population was Brahmins, Ambalavasis, and other Hindu groups.
 The dining room (ootupura) for brahmins in Haripad temple and ‘Malikappura’ both built during the reign of king, stands today as an evidence to this.

 Haripad was also not free from untouchability which once spread all over Kerala.
 But there were famous personalities like ‘Madhavan Vakkeel’ who fought against untouchability.
 Shanmukha vilasam high school runs by Brahmin ‘Samoohathumatom’ at the west of Haripad temple.
 As this school was inside temple area backward people were not allowed to enter school.
 This problem was solved after Government high school was built.
-Students from various parts of Kerala came to study in Mannarassala Sanskrit School and Ayurveda College.
+Students from various parts of Kerala come to study in Mannarassala Sanskrit School and Ayurveda College.
 This area is decorated by the presence of Palaces and Temples.